the-events-calendar/event-tickets/readme.txt

 = [4.0.3] unreleased =

-* Tweak - Leverage the original_stock() method when rendering ticket availability to avoid funky math problems with different Event Tickets Plus commerce providers
+* Tweak - Leverage the original_stock() method when rendering ticket availability to avoid funky math problems with different Event Tickets Plus commerce providers (Thank you liblogger for reporting this issue!)

 = [4.0.2] 2015-12-16 =